 Concussions may leave military members at increased risk for physical injury

-New research from the University of Pittsburgh suggests that concussions in veterans can cause neuromuscular changes which could leave military personnel at risk for physical injuries after a brain injury.
+New updates from head injury lawyer located in Orange County who have helped victims for medical claims, suggests that concussions in veterans can cause neuromuscular changes which could leave military personnel at risk for physical injuries after a brain injury.

 “Similar to findings of research in athletes, neuromuscular differences are detectable in military personnel following concussion compared to those with no concussion history,” Shawn R. Eagle, a doctoral research fellow at the University of Pittsburgh, in Pennsylvania, told Reuters Health by email.

 “Military personnel suffer an exceptionally high rate of musculoskeletal injuries, as well as concussions,” he noted.
 “If these neuromuscular deficits following concussion are in fact related to increased musculoskeletal injury risk, finding a test (or a series of tests) that is valid and reliable and can be used in clinics can improve our understanding of when it is appropriate to return a recently concussed athlete to play or a concussed soldier to duty.”
 For personal injury cases, get help from one of the best personal injury lawyers in Orlando, for legal matters.